motion/orbit/notes/next.md

 # productionize

+- doesnt follow monitor on add new monitor
 - deploy initial oauth step to digitalocean
 - need a way for people to suggest/vote features
 - sort the queues by most recent at top so you can quickly hit emails